tencentyun/intlcloud-documents/product_new/中间件产品中心/消息队列Ckafka/产品简介/应用场景_intl_en.md

 ## Function Trigger
 CKafka can be used as SCF function triggers, and when a message is received, a function can be triggered and the message will be passed to the function as event content.
 For example, when CKafka triggers a function, the function can transform the message structure, filter the message contents, or deliver the message to Elasticsearch Service (ES).
->?For more information on the availability of SCF, see [Service Level Agreement for SCF](https://intl.cloud.tencent.com/document/product/583/31778).
+>For more information on the availability of SCF, see [Service Level Agreement for SCF](https://intl.cloud.tencent.com/document/product/583/31778).